mohsinnazakat1/Rain-Prediction-System-K-Fold-Cross-Validation/README.md

 I have added 2 pdf files in this repo which contains in detail explanation of the code and the whole Machine Learning Cycle which I have followed in creating this project

+## Credit

+A big credit goes to Dr. Rao Muhammad Adeel Nawab and his students.
+They paved a way for us to completed this project.
+They have written many amazing books which are based on a unique self learning methodology.
+You can find the best books and projects on <a href="https://www.ilmoirfan.com">ilm-o-irfan.com </a> about Machine Learning, Data Science and many other fields.

 ---

 ## Author